randallwc/.dotfiles/notes/vim.md

 M	Jump to the middle of the screen.
 L	Jump to the bottom of the screen.

 x		remove char
 X		backspace
 d		delete
 D		d$
-diX	delete inbetween X where X is a character w	word
+di[div]		delete inbetween [div] w		word
 W		real word
 e		end
 E		real end

 commands for find and till
 f	find